jbdtky/bitcoincashjs/README.md

 $ npm install --save bitcoincashjs-fork
 ```

-### Manually

-You may also download the distribution file manually and place it within your third-party scripts directory: [dist/bitcoincashjs.0.1.10.min.js](https://cdn.rawgit.com/jbdtky/bitcoincashjs/master/dist/bitcoincashjs.0.1.10.min.js).

 ## Examples

 You can find many useful, up-to-date examples to get you started right away on the [BitcoinCash.js](https://bitcoincashjs.github.io/#Examples) website or by following the next links: